-- At any time, the primary node is where client activity occurs, with secondaries either read-only or not client-readable.
+- At any given time, the primary node is where client activity occurs, with secondaries either read-only or not client-readable.
 If the primary node fails, operations switch seamlessly to one of the secondaries, which becomes primary – with defined levels of possible data loss, depending on configured latency among the nodes.

 This post provides tips on some non-obvious AlwaysOn topics, with a particular emphasis on how traditional database backups should be managed when used with an AlwaysOn AG.
-This subject not well covered by existing resources.
+This subject is not well covered by existing resources.